The-Scripters-Guild/ForgeWiki/forge/gameplay/audio/README.md

 Music is a highly immersive feature that can be played globally, for specific teams, or per player through various "Music" nodes.
 Unlike other scripted audio, music in Forge cannot be positional.
 The volume of the playback can be adjusted via the Target Volume property, and fade-in/fade-out durations are controlled with the Fade Time property.

-A reference library for all available music is available at [Halo Infinite Forge Music Reference Library](https://lunnzies.notion.site/Halo-Infinite-Forge-Music-Reference-Library-2920870254d980c5ac0af86735699884#2920870254d9808db979e938fd270f80).
+A reference library for all available music can be found at [Halo Infinite Forge Music Reference Library](https://lunnzies.notion.site/Halo-Infinite-Forge-Music-Reference-Library-2920870254d980c5ac0af86735699884).

 #### Announcer Voiceovers

-Announcer voiceovers provide audio cues during game mode progression or when players achieve medals.
+Announcer voiceovers provide audio cues that originate from game mode progression hints or when players achieve medals.
 These lines can be played globally, for specific teams, or per player.
 While there is no dedicated preview resource, the extensive selection of voices is named accurately (for example, "Enemy Captured Zone B"), allowing users to anticipate the content by name.
 Additionally, a special node, [Play Nearing Victory Audio For All Players](../../../scripting/nodes/audio/play-nearing-victory-audio-for-all-players.md), allows for playing the native "Player Nearing Victory" audio line to all players simultaneously.

-## Audio Zones
+### Audio Zones

 Audio Zones are an uncommon feature intended to muffle or mute footstep sounds within the boundary of a specified [Area Monitor](../../../scripting/nodes/variables-basic/area-monitor.md).
-However, current testing suggests that this effect is very unnoticeable amidst more prominent sound effects like explosions and gunfire.
-Furthermore, observations suggest that these nodes may not function as intended, as significant changes in footstep volume are often not detected during gameplay scenarios.
+However, current observations suggest that these nodes may not function as intended, as significant changes in footstep volume have not been detected during test scenarios.

-{% hint style="warning" %}
-Audio Zones are considered an uncommon feature due to the difficulty in perceiving their effect on footstep sounds compared to other environmental audio.
-{% endhint }

-{% endhint %}

-Audio Zones are considered an uncommon feature due to the difficulty in perceiving their effect on footstep sounds compared to other environmental audio.
-{% endhint }

 ***